-- 1. The Committee shall be appointed by the Buncombe County Board of Commissioners for terms of two (2) years beginning July 1 in the year of appointment. - 2.
+- 1. The Committee shall be appointed by the Buncombe County Board of Commissioners for terms of three (3) years beginning July 1 in the year of appointment. - 2.
 Members shall serve staggered terms so that each year a portion of the seats are open for appointment.
-Provided, that in the appointment of the initial Committee, the Committee shall be divided into eight (8) two (2) year terms and seven (7) three (3) year terms Appointments for initial terms made prior to July 1 will end on June 30 two (2) years later. - 3.
-No Committee member shall serve more than three (3) successive terms. - 4.
-Any vacancy on the Committee regardless of how created shall be filled by appointment by the Board of Commissioners for the unexpired term of the vacant position. - 5.
-The Buncombe County Board of Commissioners may remove any Committee member at any time for incapacity, unfitness, misconduct, or neglect of duty.
+Provided, that in the appointment of the initial Committee, the Committee shall be divided into three (3) three (3) year terms, three (3) two (2) year terms, and three (3) one (1) year terms.
+Appointments made for initial terms prior to July 1 will have as many additional months as needed to get to July 1. - 3.
+No Committee member shall serve more than two (2) successive terms. - 4.
+Any vacancy on the Committee regardless of how created shall be filled by appointment by the Board for the unexpired term of the vacant position. - 5.
+The Board may remove any Committee member at any time for incapacity, unfitness, misconduct, or neglect of duty as the Board might determine in its sole discretion.